11 Best Cycling Routes in Japan: Reviews of One Day Trip by Rental Bicycle

 It’s far away, but the cycling road on Rishiri Island is also excellent

-For example, the Awaji Island loop, known as “Awaji-ichi,” is now a classic route recognized nationwide.
+For example, the Awaji Island loop, known as “Awa-ichi,” is now a classic route recognized nationwide.
 It is long, but the coastal scenery and the open feeling unique to an island make it special, and by choosing specific sections, it works very well for sightseeing cycling.
 Another familiar route for cyclists living in the Tokyo area is the Arakawa Cycling Road.
 In the Kansai region, there is also the Kizugawa Cycling Road, which stretches about 45 km from Arashiyama in Kyoto to Kizugawa City, following the Katsura, Uji, and Kizu rivers.
 If you look around, you may be surprised to find good cycling paths close to home.

 [Illustration] Japanese Cycling Routes: Routes registered as National Cycle Routes